MaxPetersson/tictactoev2/README.md

 To launch project:

-Run "npm run dev" in root directory.
+Run `npm run dev` in root directory.

 To execute tests the fast and easy way, run: npx cypress run